Applications are open to join the Think Ahead programme in 2021

 How to make your application stand out

-To aid us in spotting these qualities in your application, it’s helpful to give specific examples – which can be taken from any area of your life – of a time you have demonstrated them.
+To help us in spot these qualities in your written application, it’s helpful to give specific examples – which can be taken from any area of your life – of a time you have demonstrated them.

-When you’re ready to join the Think Ahead 2020 programme, please visit our Opportunities page.
+When you’re ready to apply, please visit our Opportunities page.